 Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
-Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled bar graphs.
-For example, draw a bar graph in which each square in the bar graph might represent 5 pets.
+Solve one- and two-step "how many more" and "how many less" problems using information presented in scaled picture graph or scaled bar graphs.